Insta360Develop/CameraSDK-Android/README.md

 ### Interval Capture

-You can Set interval time first (in ms)
+You can set interval time first (in ms)

 ```
 InstaCameraManager.getInstance().setIntervalTime(int intervalMs);